honors + affiliations

-- Successful representation of a government contractor in an investigation of contracting by the Air Force Thunderbirds.
+- Successfully represented a government contractor in an investigation of contracting by the Air Force Thunderbirds.

-- Represented defendant charged with defense contract fraud in connection with investigation of Litton Industries.
+- Represented a defendant charged with defense contract fraud in connection with the investigation of Litton Industries.

 - Conducted dozens of internal investigations of potential fraud issues for defense contractors.

-- Preparation and submission of one of the first voluntary disclosures to the government by a defense contractor, a disclosure which helped form the basis for the Defense Industry Initiative and the Department of Defense Voluntary Disclosure Program.
+- Prepared and submitted one of the first voluntary disclosures to the government by a defense contractor, a disclosure that helped form the basis for the Defense Industry Initiative and the Department of Defense Voluntary Disclosure Program.

-- Have handled a number of suspension and debarment proceedings on behalf of several defense contractors.
+- Handled a number of suspension and debarment proceedings on behalf of several defense contractors.

-- Declination of prosecution of several major chemical companies in connection with investigations of alleged price-fixing.
+- Obtained a declination of prosecution for several major chemical companies in connection with investigations of alleged price-fixing.

-- Declination of prosecution of a national newspaper and magazine distributor in connection with an investigation of alleged market allocation.
+- Obtained a declination of prosecution for a national newspaper and magazine distributor in connection with an investigation of alleged market allocation.

-- Representation of a variety of clients in private civil treble damage and indirect purchaser litigation alleging antitrust violations, including price fixing, output restrictions and market allocation.
+- Represented a variety of clients in private civil treble damage and indirect purchaser litigation alleging antitrust violations, including price-fixing, output restrictions, and market allocation.

-- Defense of a variety of investigations of alleging bid-rigging in various industries, including the municipal finance.
+- Defended investigations of alleging bid-rigging in various industries, including the municipal finance industry.

-- Representation of major pharmacy and retail chain in connection with criminal and civil investigations arising from a financial statement fraud scheme alleged to have been in the hundreds of millions of dollars.
-Assisted company in cooperating with the Justice Department’s investigation and prosecution of the company’s former executives.
-This cooperation resulted in a decision by United States Attorney not to pursue any criminal or civil charges against the company.
+- Represented a major pharmacy and retail chain in connection with criminal and civil investigations arising from a financial statement fraud scheme alleged to have been in the hundreds of millions of dollars.
+Assisted the company in cooperating with the Justice Department’s investigation and prosecution of the company’s former executives.
+This cooperation resulted in a decision by the U.S. Attorney not to pursue any criminal or civil charges against the company.

-- Representation of the CEO of YBM Corporation in connection with what was alleged to have been the largest securities fraud case involving a Canadian stock exchange
+- Represented the CEO of YBM Corporation in connection with what was alleged to have been the largest securities fraud case involving a Canadian stock exchange.

-- Defense in the Enron investigation of a prominent Houston real estate agent who was involved in one of the first “off-the-books” Enron partnerships.
+- Defended a prominent Houston real estate agent who was involved in one of the first “off the books” Enron partnerships as part of the Enron investigation.
 Obtained immunity for the client and dismissal of the civil litigation against her.

-- Representation of a number of clients under investigation for alleged insider trading.
+- Represented a number of clients under investigation for alleged insider trading.

 - Defended the CFO of a multinational corporation in connection with an alleged scheme to make illegal campaign contributions.
 No charges were filed against the client.

-- Represented an EPA official alleged to have received illegal pay-offs.
+- Represented an Environmental Protection Agency official alleged to have received illegal payoffs.
 Prosecution of the client was declined.

-- Represented of a number of other present and former government officials.
+- Represented a number of other present and former government officials.

-- Defended owners of a supermarket chain charged with various federal tax evasion.
+- Defended the owners of a supermarket chain charged with various federal tax evasion matters.

-- Defended owner of electrical contracting business charged with federal payroll tax violations and tax evasion.
+- Defended the owner of an electrical contracting business charged with federal payroll tax violations and tax evasion.

 - Represented prominent real estate developers charged with federal payroll tax violations and tax evasion.

-- Defended owner of video amusement company charged with federal tax evasion.
+- Defended the owner of a video amusement company charged with federal tax evasion.

-- Defense of prominent attorney charged with federal tax evasion.
+- Defended a prominent lawyer charged with federal tax evasion.

-- Represented owners of food distribution company charged with federal payroll tax violations and tax evasion.
+- Represented the owners of a food distribution company charged with federal payroll tax violations and tax evasion.

-- Defense of physician and business owner charged with participation in an illegal tax shelter.
+- Defended a physician and business owner charged with participation in an illegal tax shelter.

 - Represented a large university in connection with an investigation and civil class action litigation regarding alleged trafficking in human body parts.
 Defeated class certification.

-- Won acquittals of clients in criminal trials involving kidnapping, narcotics and other violations.
+- Won acquittals for clients in criminal trials involving kidnapping, narcotics, and other violations.